-10 Security Tips Every Mac-Using Lawyers Should Be Using
+10 Security Tips Every Mac-Using Lawyer Should Be Using

 Few people will contest that macOS is more secure than Windows, however that actually condones a common problem.
 Based on a decade of supporting law firms using Apple computers, it is very common for Mac using lawyers to be far too lackadaisical towards security.
 They figure Macs are more secure, so they don’t need to worry.
 This is a misconception that’s had me standing on my soapbox for years trying to dispel.

 Below are 10 tips to increase security on your Macs, whether you are a solo attorney or large team of Mac-wielding attorneys and support staff shared with me by our Principal Systems Administrator, Tobias Morrison.
 This is in no way comprehensive but is a great place to start.
 Although Tobias has automated the majority of items on this list for clients, the breakdown below is purposefully not complex or advanced, so that anyone reading this can work through it as a checklist.

 1. Enable FileVault

 Just because you have a password login enabled on your laptop, does not mean your files are completely protected.
 Many tech-savvy individuals could easily open your computer, remove the drive and plug it into another computer, and have full access to its’ data.

 With FileVault, as soon as your Mac is shut down, its entire drive is encrypted and locked up.
 Only when an authorized user turns on the Mac and logs in are the drive’s contents unlocked.
 Since October 2014, Apple has enabled FileVault as the default setting as of Yosemite 10.10.
 To check if it is enabled, go to System Preferences > Security & Privacy and click on the FileVault tab.
 If it is not yet enabled yet, enabled it and store the Recovery Key in your Passwords Manager.
 (Don’t have one of those!?
 Read on).

 2. Lock your computer screen